YVR 2037 Master Plan

 We would like to thank our Musqueam partners and our community: our neighbours, employees, travellers, business partners and our valued stakeholders who contributed their ideas during this process.
 YVR 2037 was founded on British Columbians' expectations of a world-class airport that is safe and secure—one that instills pride, brings economic benefits to British Columbia and Canada, and respects local communities and the environment.
 We will continue to engage with our communities and stakeholders as future area planning and development opportunities arise.

-We welcome you to view a copy of YVR 2037 Master Plan noting that this reflects a pre-COVID vision for the airport.
 Going forward, we will continue to engage with our communities and stakeholders as we explore new and innovative ways to strengthen our role as a diversified hub that connects people, cargo, data, ideas and community, with a view to reflecting these pathways to the future in the next YVR Master Plan update.
-If you have any questions, please email [email protected].
+If you have any questions or want to be sent the full YVR Master Plan 2037 document, please email [email protected].